Guruanagandhula/Olympics-Data-Analysis/README.md

 ### 5. **Power BI**
 - Business intelligence tool used for **data visualization**.
-- Integration with Synapse Analytics was initiated to build dashboards (I haven't done this as it is out of Data-Engineering scope).
+- Integration with Synapse Analytics was initiated to build dashboards.
 ---

 ## 🛠️ ETL Process